cherimarie/gdi-ruby/README.md

 Object Oriented Programming, part II

-We will expand our knowledge of OOP by discussing classes and inheritence.
+We will expand our knowledge of OOP by discussing classes and inheritance.
 We will tie together everything we've learned with a relatively complex, totally fun final project.

 ###Blurb